TheNathannator/PlasticBand-Unity/README.md

 > [!WARNING]
 > Usage of `InputSystem.onEvent` for low-level state handling is *not* recommended, as many layouts in this package have their own manual state handling requirements (see `IInputStateCallbackReceiver`) which will be bypassed if you use it.
 Use `InputState.onChange` or `IInputStateChangeMonitor`s instead.
+>
+> I've done my best to keep compatibility where I can, but certain spots are just inherently incompatible, and there's not much I can do.

 ### Notes